An old lead mining town mines tourists instead

 See Illinois (unpublished)

 Galena’s musical name owes to the lead ore that once made the town rich, and has since made it famous.
 The settlement was known as LaPointe before it was changed by grateful city fathers to Galena—the equivalent of renaming Decatur “Soybean, Illinois” or Chicago “Payoff.”
 Lead in the early 1800s was an essential mineral used to make everything from pipe to printers type.
-Lead was of immense strategic as well as commercial importance, an essential raw material when wars were waged with lead musket balls.
-Much of the metal had to be imported to the U.S. until 1822 for lack of indigenous supplies.
+Lead was of immense strategic as well as commercial importance in an era in which wars were waged with lead musket balls and the U.S. didn't have much of it; much of the metal had to be imported until 1822.

-Wildcatting had been going on in the Galena area for years.
-For example, Indians mined it as early as the 1600s when they learned they could trade it for corn that took more work to produce.
-Congress in 1807 took the mines under government protection and made mining legal only under lease; lead mining became one of the fledgling nation’s first defense industries.
-Galena boomed as the shipping and supply point for the resulting Federal Landmine District which reached into Wisconsin and which at its peak may have contained as many as 10,000 men digging ore who supplied nine-tenths of America’s lead needs.
+Wildcat mining had been going on in the Galena area for years.
+For example, Indians mined it as early as the 1600s when they learned they could trade it to white settlers for corn that took more work to produce.
+Congress in 1807 took the local mines under government protection and made mining legal only under lease; lead mining became one of the fledgling nation’s first coddled defense industries.
+Galena boomed as the shipping and supply point for the resulting Federal Landmine District which reached into Wisconsin and which at its peak may have been home to as many as 10,000 men digging ore from which was smelted nine-tenths of the lead America needed.

 * * *

 Other Illinois towns have fallen from prominence, but none was as rich or important for as many years as Galena.
 The fact that its decline was so comprehensive turned out to be the town’s salvation.
-There was little reason to tear down an old building because there was little reason to build anything new.
-And because they’d been built so well—fire codes demanded that many be built of stone or brick rather than wood—the town’s original stock of structures had survived their retirement fairly well.
+There was little reason to tear down its old buildings because there was little reason to build anything new.
+And because they’d been built so well—fire codes demanded that many be built of stone or brick rather than wood—the town’s original stock of structures had survived their obsolecence fairly well.

-Northern Illinois boasts few buildings of national note, but while it is short of trophy buildings, the region nonetheless is a trove of American architecture.
-Much of it is found in Galena.
-The Guide notes accurately that the visitor to Galena finds “a résumé of the nation’s architectural experience.”
-New buildings went up there with each successive economic boom, and each era built in the fashion of its day—Greek Revival, Federal styles Italianate, Queen Anne, Second Empire, Gothic Revival, Romanesque Revival, and a few done in styles all their own.
-Galena’s largest mansion, the 1857 Belvedere, has been likened to a Tuscan villa and a wedding cake but probably most deserves the label “Steamboat Gothic;” as built for a local steamboat magnate, it looks like a landlocked river palace.
+Northern Illinois boasts few buildings of national note, but while it is short of trophy buildings, the region nonetheless is a trove of American architecture and much of it is found in Galena.
+The 1939 Federal Writers Project guide to Illinois notes accurately that the visitor to Galena finds “a résumé of the nation’s architectural experience.”
+New buildings had gone up there with each successive economic boom, and each era built in the fashion of its day—Greek Revival, Federal, Italianate, Queen Anne, Second Empire, Gothic Revival, Romanesque Revival.
+A few Galena landmarks were done in styles all their own.
+Galena’s largest mansion, the 1857 Belvedere, has been likened to both a Tuscan villa and a wedding cake but probably most deserves the label “Steamboat Gothic;” as built for a local steamboat magnate, it looks like a landlocked river palace.

 The commercial resurrection of Galena since the 1960s happened, as did the first boom, because of mining—in this case mining of the rich treasure of architecture and anecdote inherited from the mid-1800s.
 Galena’s stock of buildings made it an almost stage-set version of a 19th century town.
 Nearly 85 percent of the town is listed on the National Register of Historic Places, including all of Main Street.
-Many are architectural jewels, and nature gave them a setting that shows them off.
+Many individual structures are architectural jewels, and nature gave them a setting—they are arrayed on a bluffside—that shows them off.

-It would be hard to improve on the description in the 1939 FWP guide to Illinois—and unnecessary too, as the town has changed little in its outward aspect in the past 65 years:
+It would be hard to improve on the description in the 1939 federal Writers Project guide to Illinois—and unnecessary too, as the town has changed little in its outward aspect in the past 65 years.

 Its streets climb tortuously from level to level of the ancient river bed, and the houses cling to the hills like chalets in an Alpine village.
 Deserted warehouses and granaries line the old course of the river.
 On the middle slopes the church spires rise above masses of trees along winding cobbled roads; many steep flights of steps climb the bluffs; on the heights is the high school, the clock of which marks the time for the countryside.